 This sorts your files by Quota used, meaning how much space they’re taking up.
 This can help you manage your Drive’s storage more efficiently.

 As for sorting out your email, it can be tricky to delete files, as some of them might be better off archived somewhere for later viewing.
-Contact All Business Technologies for help establishing an email archiving solution for your business.
+Contact COMPANYNAME for help establishing an email archiving solution for your business.

 You might have plenty of space being taken up by your Google+ photos, too.
 Plus, if you have an Android phone, there’s a good chance that you’re syncing your device’s photos to Drive, effectively backing them up.
 To make sure your photos don’t exceed the designated maximum, open the Google+ app on your Android phone.
 Click Settings > Auto Backup > Photo Size, then select Standard size.
 This keeps them from being uploaded as larger files that actually take up space in Drive.
 Keep in mind that there may be instances where you don’t want Google scaling down your images automatically.

 By taking these steps, you should be able to minimize the amount of storage you’re using in Drive, and maximize the amount you can store without needing to upgrade.
-For more tips and best practices concerning technology, contact All Business Technologies at 508-586-1000.
+For more tips and best practices concerning technology, contact COMPANYNAME at PHONENUMBER.